Driven transport on a flexible polymer with particle recycling: a model inspired by transcription and translation: Results

-{\it Coupling TASEP on a polymer and a diffusive reservoir.} In the standard TASEP, the lattice is immersed in an infinite reservoir of particles for which the density determines the entry rate $\alpha$; the system can also be coupled to a finite reservoir of particles, and the effects of competition and depletion of a {\it homogeneous} reservoir without spatial extension has been tackled previously~\cite{Greulich2012}.
+In the standard TASEP, the lattice is immersed in an infinite reservoir of particles for which the density determines the entry rate $\alpha$; the system can also be coupled to a finite reservoir of particles, and the effects of competition and depletion of a {\it homogeneous} reservoir without spatial extension has been tackled previously~\cite{Greulich2012}.
 Here instead we assume that the entry rate depends on the {\it local} concentration of particles $c$ in a reaction volume $V_a$ of radius $a$ around the first site, see Fig.~\ref{fig::TASEP}(c):

 where $c(\mathbf{r})$ is the concentration of particles in the reservoir at the position $\mathbf{r}$, and $\alpha_0$ plays the role of the reaction rate constant.
-As a lattice, we consider a worm-like chain polymer with persistence length $l_p$; the relation between its length $L$ and the end-to-end distance $R$ is given by~\cite{Rubinstein2003PolymerPhysics}
+In other words, particles are recruited in the lattice with a certain probability if they are at a distance smaller than $a$ from the entry site.
+For what concerns the lattice, in a worm-like chain polymer with persistence length $l_p$, the relation between its length $L$ and the mean-square of the end-to-end distance $R$ is given by~\cite{Rubinstein2003PolymerPhysics}

 where we have approximated Eq.~(\ref{eq::R}) since $L \gg l_p$ in many practical cases.
 For instance, a typical mRNA of length $L=300$ codons has a persistence length of $\sim 1$ codon $\sim 1$ nm~\cite{Vanzi2005MechanicalComplexes}.
+Although $R$ is a fluctuating variable, in what follows we limit ourselves to its mean-square value.
+The study of the role of fluctuations in this system goes beyond the scope of this paper.
+We briefly address this issue in Appendix~\ref{app:approx}.
+Other polymer models (like with self-avoiding monomer interactions) can also be implemented, as the reader can appreciate in Appendix~\ref{app:SAW}.
+This however does not change the conclusions of our work and the physics of the system.

 For practical reasons we consider that the origin of the coordinate reference system coincides with the centre of the reaction volume surrounding the entry site.

 In order to couple the transport process and the reservoir of particles we need to compute $c(\mathbf{r})$ inside $V_a$, which can be done by solving the diffusion equation with a sink centred at position $\mathbf{0}$ ($S_-$) and a source at position $\mathbf{R}$ ($S_+$):